exbin/bined-intellij-plugin/README.md

 IntelliJ Idea platform is necessary to build this plugin.
 See. http://jetbrains.org

-Assign SDK using 2019.2 IntelliJ platform / use "Plugin" run configuration to execute.
+Assign SDK using 2019.2 IntelliJ platform / add and use "Plugin" run configuration to execute.

 License
 -------